-Damp proofing your home is vital, as damp can be a serious health risk.
+Damp proofing your home is vital

 Contrary to popular belief, damp might not always be obvious to spot in your home.
 In a lot of instances, it can actually take a number of years before any damp-related problems become physically visible around your home.
 Damp can appear rapidly, for instance after flash flooding, or alternatively, it can be very slow to emerge.
 If your home has damp, unfortunately this isn’t a problem that will simply go away.

 It is important to be able to spot the signs of damp in your home, so that you’re able to contact a specialist in plenty of time to fix the issue.

 No two cases of damp are the same, so the correct diagnosis by a specialist surveyor is vital to prevent unnecessary expense on a solution that, ultimately, may not solve the underlying cause of the dampness.
 Keith Rennie can identify damp problems that may be affecting either the interior or the exterior of your property, diagnosing the extent of the affected area, the kind of damp issue affecting your home and offer the most suitable solution to resolve it.

 Damp isn’t just a case of a wet patch on the wall.
 In fact, it’s quite the opposite.
 Not only can it cause dangerous structural problems within your home, but it can also be extremely hazardous to your health if not correctly treated.
 There are three common forms of damp you can find in your home, which are condensation, penetrating damp and rising damp, and there are a variety of ways to spot it in your home and more importantly, treat it and prevent any further occurrences.

 Signs of damp to spot in your home:

 - Staining of wall coverings, peeling wallpaper and blistering paint